pi11/django-sphinxql/README.md

 Django-SphinxQL requires:

 - Python 3
-- pymysql
 - Django (>=1.8)
 - Sphinx
-- A backend (pymysql or psycopg2)
+- A database backend (pymysql or psycopg2)

 Our build matrix in Travis has 8 builds: